Accessibility & Accommodations

 - When selecting new materials, try to find videos and audio content that are already captioned.
 Professional captioning will be provided for deaf and hard of hearing students registered with ADS.
 Instructors are encouraged to caption newly created online audio and video that will be reused in the future.
 DIT offers the Panopto professional caption service or instructors can learn how to caption videos.

 - Scanned images of text are not accessible.
-Select articles and materials that are available in a text-searchable format (meaning you can highlight and search the text within the document.
-Refer to this example of a searchable pdf).
+Select articles and materials that are available in a text-searchable format (meaning you can highlight and search the text within the document.).

 - Create accessible, well-structured documents and ELMS-Canvas pages.